deadlydog/deadlydog.github.io/_posts/2022-01-23-Conventional-commit-and-comment-messages.md

   - Capitals
 ---

+Conventional Commits and Conventional Comments can help you and your team communicate intent more effectively, saving time and preventing miscommunication.
-Let's take a quick look at what Conventional Commits and Conventional Comments are and why you likely want to adopt them.
+Let's look at what they are and why you likely want to adopt them.

 ## Conventional Commits